heidihuang-wav/quartz/content/private/drafts/draft-feeling comfortable in my own shoes.md

 - 「無為」- "falling into life kinda situation", as Lao Tzu said - "f\*ck around and find out*"

 ---

-applications (college and med school) have trained me to relentlessly ask “why” I’m doing what I’m doing.

-to some extent, this is good. having a strong “why” can be the key to going far.

-but, this relentless questioning is not always needed.
+Savor.

+> Know thyself.
+> —Socrates

+I want to be honest with myself with what I'm good at.

+I won't know the meaning of it all, or the purpose of our existence.
+What I can do is to follow my gut.
+Fall into opportunities.
+Experiment.
+Through trial and error, and reflecting on experiences, I'll learn who I am, what motivates me, where my aptitudes lie, and gain greater self-awareness.

-i do this (everything I do) because I can.
+I do everything I do because I can.
 Because knowledge is beautiful.
 Because the world is fascinating.
 Because I love what I do.
-Not everything needs a well-thought-out purpose statement.
+Not everything needs a well-thought-out purpose statement, especially when you're just starting out.

 I like storytelling, so I write and learn how to build websites.